tbtctornado/server/README.md

-The server sends **proving_key.bin** file to the client.
+The server sends **withdraw_proving_key.bin** file to the client.
-Using this file the client can generate proof which makes the user eligible to withdraw TBTC tokens from Tornado.
+Using this file, the client can generate a proof, which makes the user eligible to withdraw TBTC tokens from Tornado.

 ## Usage